gkapfham/www.gregorykapfhammer-old.com/research.md

 cite="Walsh2017" %} and {% include_cached _popovers/paper_reference.html
 cite="Walsh2017a" trailing="." %} The recent work in {% include_cached
 _popovers/paper_reference.html cite="Althomali2019" %} explains how to visually
-classify layout failures in a web page.
+confirm and classify the responsive layout failures in a web page.

 </li>